davidPardoC/open_chat_pdf/Readme.md

-# Open source chat pdf
+# Open Source Chat Pdf

 Powered by OpenIA and Langchain